Bedtime Support

 Every baby is unique.
 You’ll complete a short questionnaire on your child’s age, weight, and current sleep habits so I can understand their needs and design a plan tailored specifically for them.

 From the first night of implementing the Sleep Plan, I’ll monitor your baby’s sleep patterns and provide guidance to keep them on track.
-You’ll also have unlimited support via phone, email, and WhatsApp during working hours for three full weeks to troubleshoot any challenges along the way.
+You’ll also have unlimited support via phone, email, and WhatsApp messaging during working hours for three full weeks to troubleshoot any challenges along the way.

-Receive practical tips for nap transitions, teething, illness, travel, jet lag, and other milestones so your child develops consistent, healthy sleep habits.
+You'll get practical tips for nap transitions, teething, illness, travel, jet lag, and other milestones so your child develops consistent, healthy sleep habits.

 Within two months of completing the support period, you’re welcome to book a 30-minute call to review progress, ask questions, and fine-tune your baby’s sleep routine.